Pat and Mike

 Pat and Mike is a 1952 American romantic comedy film starring Spencer Tracy and Katharine Hepburn.
 The movie was written by Ruth Gordon and Garson Kanin, and directed by George Cukor.
 Cukor directed The Philadelphia Story (1940) with Hepburn, and Cukor, Gordon and Kanin teamed with Hepburn and Tracy again for Adam's Rib (1949).
-Gordon and Kanin were nominated for the 1952 Academy Award for Best Original Screenplay. for their work on Pat and Mike.
+Gordon and Kanin were nominated for the 1952 Academy Award for Best Original Screenplay for their work on Pat and Mike.
 (They had been similarly honored for Adam's Rib.)

 Hepburn was nominated in the Best Actress category at the 10th Golden Globe Awards, while Ray was nominated for "New Star of the Year".

 Plot

-Pat Pemberton (Katharine Hepburn) is a brilliant athlete who loses her confidence whenever her charming but overbearing fiancé Collier (William Ching) is around.
+Pat Pemberton is a brilliant athlete who loses her confidence whenever her charming but overbearing fiancé, Collier, is around.
 Women's golf and tennis championships are within her reach; however, she gets flustered by his presence at the contests.
 He wants her to give up her goal and marry him, but Pat does not give up on herself that easily.
-She enlists the help of Mike Conovan (Spencer Tracy), a slightly shady sports promoter.
-Together they face mobsters, a jealous boxer (Aldo Ray), and a growing mutual attraction.
+She enlists the help of Mike Conovan, a slightly shady sports promoter.
+Together they face mobsters, a jealous boxer, and a growing mutual attraction.